abap2UI5/abap2UI5-launchpad_proxy_app/README.md

 2. Backend Odata Serice (abap_cloud), CDS service
 3. Backend OData Service (standard_abap), SEGW service

-First deploy the UI5 app to your abap system or btp (1).
-Next install the OData service with abapGit in the system where your abap2UI5 apps are running.
-In new releases, use abap_cloud (2) and in older releases use (standard_abap).
+First install the OData service with abapGit in the system where your abap2UI5 apps are running (1).
+Next setup your detination in SAP BTP (2).
+Deploy now the UI5 app to your ABAP system or btp (3).
+Next configure SAP Build Workzone (4) and optionally start your app with SAP MObile Start (5).

+In on-premise scenarios you can skip stept (2)(4)(5) and follow (90) instead.